-I knew I wanted to study abroad to improve my Spanish fluency—not only conversationally, but professionally, and specifically, the medical terminology.
+I wanted to study abroad to improve my Spanish fluency—not only conversationally, but also professionally.
+I wanted to learn medical terminology.
 What got me interested in the IES: Santiago study abroad program was the fact that it combined both a Spanish class and a health seminar that allowed me to learn about the healthcare system in Chile.

 Who was your program coordinator?

 Jessica Zerrer was my main program coordinator.
 She is amazing.
 I would send her an email whenever I had questions and she would respond promptly.
-She was my main support here when applying to scholarships and when getting the whole process ready to study abroad.
+She was my main support when applying for scholarships and during the pre-departure period.

 Tell us more about your summer experience?

 My study abroad experience lasted seven weeks.
-We had classes from 10:00am- 6:00pm from Monday through Thursday.
-I had two classes—a Spanish medical terminology class and a health seminar focused on healthcare problems and the healthcare system in Chile.
+We had classes from 10:00 am- 6:00 pm from Monday through Thursday.
+I had two classes—a Spanish medical terminology class and a health seminar focused on problems and the healthcare system in Chile.
 The professors who taught the classes were from universities that are located in Chile.

 My health seminar had an outreach portion.
 I worked in a community located in the low-income area of Santiago.
-It gave me a different perspective on things that I take for granted in the US, and so it kind of gave me a burden.
+It gave me a different perspective on things that I take for granted in the US.
 In the future, I want to serve underserved populations when I become a physician.
-Because often they are the ones that are lacking in the right medical supplies the right type of physicians that can help them and they are the ones with the most problems.
-And so, by helping them improve their health, I would say, it would improve the overall health system or improve some of the problems that are occurring in the US.
+They often are the ones that are lacking medical supplies and the right type of physicians that can help them.
+I would say that by helping them improve their health, we would improve the overall health system or improve some of the problems that are occurring in the US.

 It sounds like your motivation to improve your language skills comes from your desire to communicate better with Spanish speaking people—perhaps future patients.
 Is that so?

 Yes.
-About 50% of the population in Texas is Hispanic [and a some patients do not speak English].
+About 50 percent of the population in Texas is Hispanic [and some patients do not speak English].

 How has studying abroad changed your perspective of the world?

 It made me more appreciative of what I have; of growing up in the US.
-It gave me a stronger appreciation for others and how different backgrounds can influence the personality or way of being of a person.
-It made me more aware of my surroundings and it made me become more open-minded about the different situations and different circumstances.
+It gave me a stronger appreciation for others, and it showed me how different backgrounds can influence the personality or way of being of a person.
+It made me more aware of my surroundings and it made me become more open-minded about different situations and circumstances.

 Has studying abroad prepared you better for your future academic and professional plans?

 Yes, it has.
 It exposed me to people that are culturally different from me but it also allowed me to relate to and understand them.
 It made me more open-minded.
-One thing as a physician is that you need to take into consideration the patient's background when taking care of them.
-These influences affect their health.
+This is important because physicians need to take into consideration the patient's background when taking care of them.

 What was your favorite part of studying abroad in Chile?